-Demre, which has recently started to attract significant attention with its historical texture, beautiful nature, and long beaches, occupies a very important place in the tourism sector.
+Demre, which has recently started to attract significant attention with its historical texture, beautiful nature, and long beaches, occupies a considerable place in the tourism sector.
 Would you like to spend a quiet and peaceful holiday alone with nature on the unique beaches of Demre?
-Then let’s take a look at the features that make these beaches unique.
+Then, let’s look at the features that make these beaches unique.

 The beach, which the local people do not prefer due to the waves caused by the open sea and being far from the center, offers visitors a pleasant experience with picnic areas, playgrounds, walking tracks, and restaurants serving the region’s famous Blue Crab delicacies.

 There are no private beach establishments on the virgin beaches of Beymelek.
 For this reason, visitors can sit on the beaches with their chairs and towels.
 Shower areas are available in two places.
 It is also worth noting that the salinity rate in the sea is high due to the region’s location.

-It is possible to reach Taşdibi, one of the most popular beaches of the district, by walking 3 kilometers from the center, walking 4 minutes in your vehicle, or preferably using public transportation belonging to the Demre Municipality.
+It is possible to reach Taşdibi, one of the most popular beaches of the district, by walking 3 kilometres from the centre, walking 4 minutes in your vehicle, or preferably using public transportation belonging to the Demre Municipality.

 The fact that the peninsula on the shore cuts the waves makes the sea smooth, clear, and free of waves.
 For this reason, you may find it challenging to find free space on the beach during the summer season.
 In the coastal part, there are businesses where you can eat and facilities belonging to the Demre Municipality.
 You can buy sun loungers and umbrellas for a specific fee and enjoy the sea.
 Again, these facilities have paid showers and dressing cabins.